 Malcolm Harker, a twenty-something bartender in Queens, NY, is the great-grandson of Jonathan and Mina Harker.
 Of course you remember them.
 He learns his family has Dracula's blood literally in its veins, caused by Dracula forcing Mina to drink his blood in the original Dracula.
 Which really happened.
 Except Malcolm thinks it was just a book and those crazy movies.
 But his grandfather Quincey, son of Jonathan and Mina, has all the letters and documents that Stoker based his classic book on.
 And only being really super-religious can prevent Dracula's blood - the blood of the Impaler - from taking the Harkers over.
 But Malcolm feels terrible during the day and loves the nightlife, so after reading said documents, he thinks there might be something to all this nonsense.
 He decides to hie it on over to England with his friends, bartender-womanizer Jerry and best gal Holly, to track down Lucy Westenra's remains.
 Fans of the novel will remember her as Mina's best friend and Dracula's victim, a young Englishwoman who would feed on children.
 Of course they find her remains with a stake through her heart and her head severed.
 So - get this - Malcolm bleeds on her to bring her back to undead "life" in her crypt, and quizzes her on her master Dracula.
 Seriously.
 They learn if they find Dracula's ashes and distribute them outside his native land they can prevent him from ever returning to seek vengeance on the Harkers.

-Sackett, a professor of ancient history and languages, knows his Draculean lore, both the real Vlad the Impaler and Stoker's fictional character (although there is no evidence that Stoker ever cared about the Impaler or intended his Dracula to be the same person; he simply liked the name).
+Sackett, a professor of ancient history and languages, knows his Draculean lore, both the real Vlad the Impaler and Stoker's fictional character.
 He fills in some gaps in Dracula, invents some reasons for this or that vampire factoid, and inserts scenes of Vlad the Impaler's life throughout.
 Malcolm starts having terrifying visions, historical visions, of Vlad doing what he did best, which of course start to freak him out.
 Eventually Jerry meets the woman of his nightmares and Holly meets the only woman who can keep her from Malcolm.
 Sackett makes the all-important shift from Vlad the Impaler to Count Dracula rather clumsily and much too quickly - one page he's sealed his pact with the Devil to become nosferatu and the very next, he's welcoming Jonathan Harker into his castle.
 Would've liked to have seen some of the in-between, oh, four centuries.

 I have to say, I almost gave up on this one: much of the tale plods along and the dialogue is achingly bad; one mark of an amateur writer is how many times characters refer to one another by their names ("Jerry, listen to me: we have to go to England."
 "Malcolm, you're crazy."
 "You may be right, Jer, but please!"
 "All right, Malc, let's go").
 Resolving to speed through the final chapters, I then happily found that the novel wraps up everything satisfactorily.
 It ties together the disparate plot points with elements from Stoker's novel - such as how Dracula survives to the modern day - which causes a crazy final confrontation between the vampire lord and the Harkers that's bloody and gruesome and unholy.
 But I'm still not crazy about that cover; the artist could've come up with some specific and relevant to the novel's inventive storyline.
 And those dopey unsubtle fangs.
 And who's she supposed to be?
 Lucy Westenra?
 Holly?
 One of Dracula's wives?
 More please.
 If there's one thing I've learned about vampire stories, it's never, ever stint on the vampire ladies.